tolgee/tolgee-platform/README.md

 ### Translation memory

-Tolgee automatically makes suggestions from translations you already used in the project so you can translate similar phrases in a similar way.
+Tolgee automatically makes suggestions from translations you already used in the project so you can similarly translate similar phrases.

 Translation memory suggestions also show the similarity percentage, the key, and the original text of the translated string.